JohnsonLamb/Goblin-Game/Dev Notes.md

 - Made it so that when the player catches the goblin, the position of the hero does not reset.

-TO DO:

-- Make invisible walls on the edges (bushes)

-- The goblins can't spawn in the edges

-- Instead of "number of monsters caught" have a "score"

-- When the player catches a Goblin, display the score obtained above the goblin (like floating combat text in WoW)

-- Spawn a blue goblin with a timer. (starts flashing when timer is running out)

-- Spawn a Red goblin that moves towards the player and is also timed.

 --17-03-2017--

 DONE: